 The decorative arts, English cabinetmakers’ books such as Thomas Sheraton’s Cabinet-Maker’s and Upholsterer’s Drawing-Book (1793) and George Hepplewhite’s Cabinet Maker and Upholsterers Guide (1788) influenced America’s craftsmen greatly.
 Cities such as Boston, New York, Philadelphia, and Baltimore were home to many fine American furniture makers like Duncan Phyfe.
 From architecture and furniture, to textiles, silver and more, the spirit of the Federal Style infused and enthused America’s design culture.

 With its ebullience balanced by modest restraint and its use of classical motifs, the Federal Style mirrored the youthful excitement of a new nation that had been forged through rational thought out of the classical tradition.
 An excellent introduction to the style is covered in Wendell Garrett’s Classic America: The Federal Style and Beyond.
 And with over 300 carefully researched and drawn designs, MaryBeth Mudrick and Lawrence D. Smith’s Federal Style Patterns: 1780-1820, published in 2005 by Wiley, assists today’s designers in understanding and utilizing this style for new work.
-These books and others related to American house styles may be found in my bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.